-The trial will be investigating the potential for better acute treatments for Kawasaki Disease.
-This team of expert clinicians is led by Dr Despina Eleftheriou and Prof Paul Brogan (both Scientific Advisory Board members for Societi).
+The trial will investigate the potential for better acute treatments for Kawasaki Disease.
+The trial team of expert clinicians is led by Dr Despina Eleftheriou and Prof Paul Brogan (both Scientific Advisory Board members for Societi).

 Societi is a partner in the trial team and we’ll be involved throughout.
 Work is underway across Europe – led by our team here in the UK.

 Societi Chairs and leads the work of the UK Steering Group for Kawasaki Disease – which works to raise the strategic profile of Kawasaki Disease, engage with clinical leaders and helps to guide priorities for action, taken forward by Societi and our partners.
 We will continue to lead the Steering Group and allow our UK-wide co-ordinated Kawasaki conversation to grow.